Jackmeson1/ib_strategy_project/README.md

 ## Monitoring & Alerts

 ### Portfolio Snapshots
-After each rebalancing, JSON snapshots saved to `portfolio_snapshots/`:
+After each rebalancing, JSON snapshots are saved to `portfolio_snapshots/` (the folder is gitignored to keep account details private):
 ```json
 {
   "timestamp": "2024-01-15T14:30:00",